 Time to fold: Approx 2 hours

-I’d love to hear your views on this easy traditional Origami Christmas tree model.
-Also, you may want to try to fold some Origami Baubles or an Origami Santa.
+I’d love to hear your views on this origami mermaid model.
+If you would like to fold more Quentin Trollip models, check out the origami skull or the origami watch.
 Feel free to let me know what you think in the comments below, or you find can me on Instagram or Twitter.
 Check out my Pinterest boards too!

 You can also subscribe to the mailing list by entering your email in the box below: